erikdubois/UbuntuBudgie16.10/README.md

 Making shortcuts for variety !!!!
-There is NO ICON IN THE PANEL for variety.
+There is no icon for variety.

+No icon for kazam.

+Simplescreenrecorder does not install.

+Teamviewer problems.

 ![Screenshots](http://i.imgur.com/EoNNaoM.png)